coreyryanhanson/dockerfiles/ccminer-nvidia/README.md

     _This will allow the docker container to integrate with your locally installed NVIDIA GPU._
 <br>

-3. (OPTIONAL STEP) If you want to build the first part yourself instead of downloading the image from DockerHub, in terminal run:<br><br>
+3. (OPTIONAL STEP) If you want to build the first part yourself instead of downloading the image from DockerHub; in terminal run:<br><br>
     `$ docker build -t coreyhanson/ccminer-nvidia:cuda9 https://raw.githubusercontent.com/coreyryanhanson/ccminer-nvidia-dockerfile/master/cuda9-ubuntu16/Dockerfile`<br><br>
     _This creates a docker image that is ready to build ccminer._
 <br>